 - Draft legislation that would remove all legal impediments for workers with pneumoconiosis and ensure they get the occupational disease benefits they are entitled to.

 - Establish a special compensation fund that can guarantee the medical and living expenses of all workers with pneumoconiosis.

 - Take wide-ranging preventative measures to ensure that the pneumoconiosis epidemic is eradicated at source.

-Time to Pay the Bill: China’s obligation to the victims of pneumoconiosis is formally published on Sunday 28 April, the International Labour Organization World Day for Safety and Health at Work.
+Time to Pay the Bill: China's obligation to the victims of pneumoconiosis will be formally published on Sunday 28 April, the International Labour Organization World Day for Safety and Health at Work.
 This is the day workers around the world commemorate the victims of work accidents and occupational disease and urge all governments to take action.

 For more details on this report and the work of China Labour Bulletin please contact CLB’s Communications Director Geoffrey Crothall:

 Office telephone: 852 2780 2187